 Restrictions

-The VoD offer does not include any VAS services on VoD like (but not limited to): SD/HD compatibility check with STB; Bookmarking (AO must manage: restart viewing from bookmark point themselves).
+The Wyre VoD offer does not include any VAS services on VoD like (but not limited to): SD/HD compatibility check with STB; Bookmarking (AO must manage: restart viewing from bookmark point themselves).

 Value added services on the iDTV IP data path, like (but not limited to) extended EPG data (2 weeks), STB management and supervision, are not provided.

-will not provide iVoD (possibility to launch a VoD movie from inside an application).
+Wyre will not provide iVoD (possibility to launch a VoD movie from inside an application).
 The AO has the capability to develop this by its own means.
 In this case, this will not make use of QoS mechanisms.

 Operational Procedures

-will execute from time to time operational changes on the VoD infrastructure.
-An AO making use of the ROTV VoD part should be prepared at all time to adapt its infrastructure, devices and systems, as well as its operational procedures to handle those changes.
-In addition it is strongly recommended by that AO will take this into account in the design of its solution, so that impact of future changes will be limited.
-Below a non exhaustive list is given, showing some examples of operational changes that has executed in the past and which will be repeated likely in the future:
+Wyre will execute from time to time operational changes on the VoD infrastructure.
+An AO making use of the Wyre ROTV VoD part should be prepared at all time to adapt its infrastructure, devices and systems, as well as its operational procedures to handle those changes.
+In addition it is strongly recommended by Wyre that AO will take this into account in the design of its solution, so that impact of future changes will be limited.
+Below a non exhaustive list is given, showing some examples of operational changes that Wyre has executed in the past and which will be repeated likely in the future:

 Creation of new VoD regional service areas, or re-organization of existing ones